kpollich/tusky/README.md

 SLACK_WEBHOOK_ENDPOINT=https://hook.some-slack-instance.com
 ```

-Dockerized for your convenience.
-As long as you `.env` file is set up, just run `docker-compose up -d` to start the container.
-App runs on a `node:8-alpine` image.
+Once you have your environment variables set up, run `docker-compose up -d` to start the container.
+This will start a `tusky` Docker container in the background.
+After that you're all set - tusky will listen for new Mastodon toots and post to your configured Slack endpoint to push the toots into your Slack instance.

 Note: This doesn't have crash recovery or any real error handling yet, so the docker container may die intermittently.